 People care about transparency in food production and logistics now more than ever before.
-Having QR codes on packaging to improve quality control, be transparent regarding ingredient origins, and fair working practices will increase consumer trust in your brand.
+Having QR codes on food packaging to improve quality control, be transparent regarding ingredient origins, and fair working practices will increase consumer trust in your brand.

-Using QR codes for food packaging benefits the business as well as the consumer in terms of transparency, relevant information regarding storage and shelf life, and can be used for reordering, connections to social media, sharing recipes, apps, and stories.
+Using QR codes for food packaging benefits the business as well as the consumer in terms of relevant information regarding storage and shelf life, can be used for reordering, connections to social media, sharing recipes, apps, and stories.

 Food packages with QR codes allow for less printed materials and packaging so that the most information can be given with the least amount of paper, extra plastic, and ink.